-We believe that, by registering Parallel Parents West as a Regional Branch, we will create further opportunities to improve services offered to children, young people, carers and key stakeholders by establishing a 'hub of support' to serve the local community and surrounding Local Authorities.
+We believe that Parallel Parents West will create further opportunities to improve services offered to children, young people, carers and key stakeholders by establishing a 'hub of support' to serve the local community and surrounding Local Authorities.

 We aim to maintain Parallel Parents' consistently high standards of recruitment, assessment, training and support by achieving and maintaining at least a 'Good' Ofsted rating.
 This means that we will continue to:-